NutNaphop/MeowWord/README.md

 # Description
 This project is word quiz game
 # How to run it
-Dowload An run on other IDE or run on cmd
+Dowload then run on other IDE or run on cmd
 If you dont want to run a code you can dowload game from this https://drive.google.com/file/d/1Cyq8HXoF1cidsJG_WP4weH2TXTzzlcZ9/view?usp=drive_link